Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 In `BytesImpl` in

-`type_impls.py`, the second assertion reads `"Can only create bools from instances"`.
+`type_impls.py`, the second assertion reads "Can only create bools from instances."

 === Recommendation
 #v(5pt)